MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - Blobs are any arbitrary binary data.
-2. tree - TODO
+2. tree - A huge directory of paths (filled with information).
+It contains blobs, hashes, and commits.
-3. commit - TODO
+3. commit - The action that finalizes the changes you made in a document.
+This puts the changes in the repo file(s).
-4. repo - TODO
+4. repo - Contains the source code.
+You can take that source code and modify it, pushing it back to the repo (if you want).
-5. hash - TODO
+5. hash - Writes a specified-type-object into a tree without modifying the files in the work tree.
+If the type isn't stated, the hash becomes a blob.